 Simultaneously, the consultants enforced difficult but necessary operational changes:

-• KPI Implementation: New store-level Key Performance Indicators (KPIs) were introduced, forcing managers to track profit per square foot rather than just gross sales.
+- KPI Implementation: New store-level Key Performance Indicators (KPIs) were introduced, forcing managers to track profit per square foot rather than just gross sales.

 4. The Result: A Sustainable 15% Profit Margin

 Acme Retail officially moved from a net annual loss of 8% to a strong, sustainable 15% net profit margin.
-The company not only survived but was reborn as a leaner, more disciplined, and highly profitable enterprise, proving that legacy businesses can thrive if they are willing to tackle their financial skeletons head-on.
+The company not only survived but was reborn as a leaner, more disciplined, and highly profitable enterprise, proving that legacy businesses can thrive if they tackle their financial skeletons head-on.